 Regardless of what type of dermatitis you have, the treatment options tend to be similar.

 ...anytime an environmental condition, food, or product bothers your skin, it responds with intense inflammation and itching.

-Anyone can get eczema, from children to older adults.
-Most types of rashes begin to crop up during childhood, but symptom timelines can vary.
+Anyone can get eczema, from young children to older adults.
+Most types of rashes begin to crop up during childhood, but the cause of eczema and symptom timelines can vary.

 In general, people who already have sensitive skin or a family history of rashes and eczema have a higher chance of developing the condition.
-People with existing asthma or other allergic conditions are also more likely to experience skin irritations.
+People with existing asthma or other allergic conditions and environmental factors are also more likely to experience skin irritations.

 No matter who has it, when they get it, or why, the good news is that eczema is not contagious.

 There’s no simple answer to this question.
 Explanations range from your genetic makeup (your DNA, not your eyeliner) to environmental triggers - and most experts believe a combination of the two is to blame for most cases.